-In the spirit of cooperation of the Accord, the Government of Ontario has given permission to the Government of Canada to adopt the Recovery Strategy for the Blue Racer (Colouber constrictor foxii) in Ontario (Part 2) under Section 44 of the Species at Risk Act (SARA).
+In the spirit of cooperation of the Accord, the Government of Ontario has given permission to the Government of Canada to adopt the Recovery Strategy for the Blue Racer (Colouber constrictor foxii) in Ontario (Part 2) and the Blue Racer, Lake Erie Watersnake and Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent population) - Ontario Government Response Statement 2 (Part 3) under Section 44 of the Species at Risk Act (SARA).
 Environment and Climate Change Canada has included a federal addition (Part 1) which completes the SARA requirements for this recovery strategy.

-The federal recovery strategy for the Blue Racer in Canada consists of two parts:
+The federal recovery strategy for the Blue Racer in Canada consists of three parts:

-Part 1 - Federal Addition to the Recovery Strategy for the Blue Racer (Coluber constrictor foxii) in Ontario, prepared by Environment and Climate Change Canada.

-Part 2 - Recovery Strategy for the Blue Racer (Coluber constrictor foxii) in Ontario, prepared by R.J.
+- Part 1 Federal Addition to the Recovery Strategy for the Blue Racer (Coluber constrictor foxii) in Ontario, prepared by Environment and Climate Change Canada. - Part 2 Recovery Strategy for the Blue Racer (Coluber constrictor foxii) in Ontario prepared by R.J.
 Willson and G.M.
-Cunnington for the Ontario Ministry of Natural Resources and Forestry.
+Cunnington (2015) for the Ontario Ministry of Natural Resources and Forestry. - Part 3 Blue Racer, Lake Erie Watersnake and Small-mouthed Salamander and Unisexual Ambystoma (Small-mouthed Salamander dependent population) Ontario Government Response Statement, prepared by Ministry of the Environment, Conservation and Parks, 2019.

+2 The Government Response Statement is the Ontario Government's policy response to the recovery strategy and summarizes the prioritized actions that the Ontario Government intends to take and support.